wgseligman/GramsSim/README.md

 **GramsG4** is a simulation of the detector for the [GRAMS](https://express.northeastern.edu/grams/) experiment (Gamma-Ray and AntiMatter Survey).
 It is based on [Geant4](http://geant4.web.cern.ch/), a general-purpose particle-physics detector simulation.
 For more on GRAMS, see the [initial paper](https://inspirehep.net/literature/1713393).

+This document assumes that you're familiar with basic UNIX concepts.
+If you don't know what "`cd ..`" means (for example), please see the [UNIX references](#references) below for some tutorials.

 ## Installing GramsG4

 ### Working with github